Welcome to the

-Parents and carers are invited to Nursery ‘Stay and Play’ sessions on a termly basis.
+Parents and carers are invited to Nursery “Stay and Play” sessions on a termly basis and a Reception “Open Afternoon” in the summer term.
 Adults are given the chance to take part in some activities with their children and see them in action.
-Mrs McLaren and Miss Wood are available to chat about the children’s progress and the children’s learning journals are available for grown-ups to look at.
+Staff are available to chat about the children’s progress and the children’s learning journals are available for grown-ups to look at.

-The children in Nursery and Reception took part in training to become “Little Rescuers”.
-Little Rescuers is a course designed to teach first aid and life-saving skills to nursery and primary aged children through fun, play, music and teamwork.
-On the 10th April, parents and carers were invited to join in with our final “Little Rescuers” session.
+Children in Nursery and Reception take part in training to become “Little Rescuers”.
+Little Rescuers is a course designed to teach first aid and life-saving skills to Nursery and primary aged children through fun, play, music and teamwork.
+Parents and carers are invited to join in with the final “Little Rescuers” session.

-The children in Nursery and Reception have been working alongside coaches from the ‘Foundation of Light’ to help with their phonics skills and dribbling techniques.
-Each week they have played different football games, with phonics incorporated in them.
-On Thursday 22nd March, Nursery and Reception grown-ups were invited to take part in our final ‘Family Footy Phonics’ session.
+Children in Nursery and Reception work alongside coaches from the ‘Foundation of Light’ to help with their phonics skills and dribbling techniques.
+Each week they play different football games, with phonics incorporated in them.
+Nursery and Reception grown-ups are invited to take part in the final ‘Family Footy Phonics’ session.